 I made my first investment in a hard-money loan on the PeerStreet platform about a year ago, so I’m starting to gather enough data to see how it’s performing as an investment.
 I thought the platform had a lot of promise in tapping a specific market without much additional risk, so didn’t hesitate to open up an account once I saw the deals available on the platform (you can read the original review).
 Plus, living in NYC, I wanted a little exposure to the real estate market since I’m permanently renting.

 If you’re not familiar with hard money lenders, these are short-term loans made to real-estate investors interested in (usually) fixing-and-flipping a property.
 The investors are typically looking for short-term loans (6–24 months) and often need the money quickly as soon as they’ve identified a project.
 Banks are not interested in these short-term and quick-turnaround loans, which means that real estate investors pay slightly higher interest rates to access the lending market.

 Before PeerStreet and similar fintech companies created this space, the real estate investors typically turned to wealthy investors or small original loan companies.
 In both cases, these investors would lend the entirety of the purchase price money, thus taking on the risk of substantial capital loss should something happen with the property.

 In the new market, the lender (that’s you) takes part in a loan syndication and provides the capital to the real estate investor.
-Assuming all goes well, the lender can expect to make somewhere between 6%–12% on the invested money (take a look at the loans available today).
+Assuming all goes well, the lender can expect to make somewhere between 6%–12% on the invested money.
 PeerStreet uses technology to bring thousands of hard-money loans to retail investors, usually taking a 1% fee along the way (in other words, the borrower may be paying a 9% interest rate, of which 1% goes to PeerStreet, and 8% goes to the investors).